What Is an Infrared Sauna? Uses, Benefits, and Dangers

 Conclusion

 Infrared sauna is a type of sauna that uses infrared light emitting heaters or panels, which produce light with a wavelength of 700 nm – 1 mm (infrared) known to penetrate in our skin.
 The benefits of infrared sauna sessions include muscle recovery, fatigue reduction, improved circulation, lower blood pressure, skin health, and reduced arthritic pain.
-The two types of infrared saunas are near-infrared, with a shorter wavelength tat penetrates deeper, and IR-C, or far-infrared saunas which can improve circulation and help us detox.
+The two types of infrared saunas are near-infrared, with a shorter wavelength that penetrates deeper, and IR-C, or far-infrared saunas which can improve circulation and help us detox.
 Proper hydration is very important to stay away from most of the unwanted side effects like dehydration, nausea, dizziness, and lightheadedness.